-This stunning interpretation of an Easter wreath celebrates the classic beauty of fresh tulips and dyed eggs.
-Simply fill a colored basket with a variety of Easter door decorations, including fresh flowers, greenery, and branches.
+This stunning Easter wreath celebrates the beauty of fresh tulips and dyed eggs.
+Simply fill a colored Easter basket with fresh flowers, greenery, and branches.
 Attach colored hollow eggs with glue and tie with a ribbon.

 Hanging Easter Egg Decorations

-A cluster of pastel Easter egg decorations works as a festive display for your front door.
+A cluster of pastel Easter eggs works as a festive decoration for your front door.
 Wrap plastic foam egg shapes (available at crafts supply stores) with crepe paper, and secure the ends with glue or a small straight pin.
 Add ribbon, secured with small straight pins, and leave a long end for tying.
 Gather the eggs at various lengths, and tie the ribbons together.
 Finish with a pretty bow, then hang the decoration from a removable adhesive hook or wreath hanger.